 - Customer-Focused and Service-Oriented: A lab tester should work as hard as possible to identify your exact testing needs, fit your schedule and exceed the expectations of past one-and-done test cycle jobs.
 You’ll get an immediate sense of a lab’s customer-service orientation during your initial phone calls or consultations and quickly know whether they’re in this for the products or the profit.

 - Flexibility: Have a tight testing deadline or facing a sudden rush release?
 Certain labs might have rigid operational hours, while others can and will tailor their testing services to match your schedule.
 This sort of flexibility extends to the product profiles they create, drafting truly tailored and comprehensive testing parameters rather than checking a series of standard HASS or HALT procedural boxes.
 After all, you can’t predict what these tests will reveal.
 Picking a tester that understands this fluidity and adapts to unforeseen events is paramount.

 - Attentive Expertise: A lab’s size, brand name or years in operation won’t necessarily translate into top-tier expertise.
 Rather, a lab’s acumen shines when they provide a sort of closed-loop consultation, with services and insights that bridge failure analysis with corrective action plans rather than identifying problems and leaving you to fix them.

 Assure a Best-in-Class Product With Quality Testing Service’s HALT and HASS Testing

 You’re not just making a product — you’re engineering a solution.
-Quality Testing Services does everything in its power to ensure you’re manufacturing a product you can be proud to put your name on through our industry-leading precision-testing services, HALT and HASS analysis and much more.
+Quality Testing Services in Huntington Beach, CA does everything in its power to ensure you’re manufacturing a product you can be proud to put your name on through our industry-leading precision-testing services, HALT and HASS analysis and much more.
 Submit an inquiry or call to learn more about our testing services at (714) 903-1155.
 You can also request a quote online.
 We can’t wait to partner with you.